-U-Stew is a whole food supplement for preparing a cooked homemade dog food.
+U-Stew for Dogs is a whole food supplement for preparing a cooked homemade dog food.
 It’s designed to provide your dog with essential nutrients and protein for health and longevity.
 Digestive enzymes and pre-biotics have been added to replace what has been lost in the cooking process.
 This diet is suitable for all life stages and is made with 100% human grade ingredients.
 No grains of any kind are used.
 Just add cooked meat and water.

 Egg yolk, calcium lactate, beef liver powder, gelatin, whey protein concentrate, rice bran, beet root, digestive enzymes, psyllium husks, EFA from fish, barley grass powder, kelp, taurine, rose hip, parsley, Vitamin E succinate, Vitamin B complex.